GMLC-TDC/HELICS/docs/apps/BrokerServer.md

     --quiet                     silence most print output

 Subcommands:
-  term                        helics_broker-server term will start a broker server and open a terminal control window for the broker server, run help in a terminal for more commands
+  term                        helics_broker_server term will start a broker server and open a terminal control window for the broker server, run help in a terminal for more commands

 helics_broker_server server types starts a broker with the given args and waits for it to complete